Ready For The Road

-We hope your caravan, motorhome, trailer tent or folding camper will have been prepared for winter hibernation as indicated in the Club’s Datasheet 13 Winter Care for your Caravan.
-But despite such care there are many reasons why your unit may have deteriorated after a spell of inactivity so a check over is always advisable before setting off on your first trip of the season.
+We hope your caravan, motorhome, trailer tent or folding camper will have been prepared for winter hibernation as indicated in the check-list Winter Care for your Caravan.
+Even if you've taken all of the recommended steps to car for your van there are many reasons why your unit may have deteriorated after a spell of inactivity.
+A check over is always advisable before setting off on your first trip of the season.

 It should be noted that a standard AWS service does not include a fridge service, which may be a requirement of the fridge manufacturer.
 Nor does it include a full inspection of any 230V electrical system, which is recommended to be undertaken every three years, although it is not a legal requirement.

 If you can arrange for a service to be undertaken just before the start of the season this is ideal.
 However, if service schedules relating to your warranty conditions dictate otherwise, it is worth undertaking the following checks before setting off.